swarmsim/swarm/CONTRIBUTING.md

 [Pull requests](https://help.github.com/articles/using-pull-requests/) are awesome.
 UI enhancements and bug fixes are very likely to be accepted.
 Gameplay changes (new units/upgrades, balance changes) are very *unlikely* to be accepted.
 If in doubt, talk to @erosson first.

 If your PR is accepted, I'll link to your Github user page from the in-game patch notes, and later, an in-game credits page (#347).
+I'll use your Github username here by default; let me know if you'd rather I use your full name/Reddit handle/etc.

 Swarmsim is GPLv2-licensed.
 I'll ask you to confirm your changes are also GPLv2-licensed before merging them.